xiaoniuniu89/Sudoku-P3/README.md

 ### remove_zeros

 - This goes through the grid and replaces any 0 with an empty string.
-This is nescessary to print blank spaces in the terminal.
+This is necessary to print blank spaces in the terminal.
 The 0's are a product of the grid supplied by the API.

 ### print_section